Submissions

 Every manuscript considered for publication is passed to referees for peer review, and then it is subject to final approval by the Editorial Board.

+Authors need to format their final submissions in line with journal's template and upload their paper as PDF and Tex files.
 Authors can download a sample LaTex manuscript here.
 Author(s) are also asked to provide all accompanying files, according to the guidelines in preparation manuscript below.

 The submitted manuscripts must be in their final form, essential changes at the proof stage will be considered only exceptionally.